 Remember, the most important thing is that you just take the first step and do this.
 After you complete your review and planning process, open up the docs again in 3 months and see how you’ve progressed.

 Are you ahead of schedule?
 Are you still stuck on some old habits?
 Be aware and make small adjustments as needed, then move forward again.
 At the end of the day, it’s all about moving forward, and living purposefully.

-If you found the templates and Annual Review helpful, get the Freedom Lifestyle Activist Insider to receive free materials you won’t find on the blog.
+If you found the templates and Annual Review helpful, get access to my VIP Insider Insights to receive free resources like this you won’t find on the blog.

-Do you know someone who could benefit from doing an Annual Review and being more proactive in their life?
-Please share this article with them, so they too can get set up for success.
+Do you know someone who could benefit from doing an Annual Review?
+Pass this article along so they can download the templates too.